dhwanijasoliya/Plant_Disease/README.md

 ---

 ## **License**
-This project is licensed under the MIT License - see the file [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License.
----